simshanith/grunt-localtunnel-me/README.md

 Default: `false`

 Keep the server alive indefinitely.
 Note that if this option is enabled, any tasks specified after this task will _never run_.
 By default, once grunt's tasks have completed, the web server stops.
 This option changes that behavior.

+This option can also be enabled ad-hoc by running the task like `grunt connect:targetname:keepalive`

 #### handleTunnelError